Can I Sue My Education Loan Company for Harassment?

 • Lying to you about legal action they'll take, including threatening to have you arrested or threatening wage garnishment when it doesn't apply to your situation

-Needless to say, all of the above are different ways that the FDCPA tries to stop the harassment.
-If a collector engages in this behavior especially after being asked to stop, you'll have a pretty good case against them.
+All of the above are different ways the FDCPA tries to stop the harassment.
+If a collector engages in this behavior, especially after being asked to stop, you'll likely have a valid case against them.

 What a Debt Collector Should Do

-Then the economy tanked, inflation ate away at what little savings you had, and the little money you expected back as a tax refund ended up going toward a family emergency.
-Things got so tough, in fact, that you were on the verge of bankruptcy but you also heard it's almost impossible to discharge student loans in bankruptcy.
+Then the economy tanked, inflation ate away at what little savings you had, and the money you expected back as a tax refund ended up going toward a family emergency.
+You were on the verge of bankruptcy, but you also heard it's almost impossible to discharge student loans in bankruptcy.

-Then came the call from your student loan servicer — but, in a positive turn of events, they actually acted as a legitimate debt collector should act under the FDCPA, and they did everything right.
+Then came the call from your student loan servicer.
+But, they actually acted as a legitimate debt collector should act under the FDCPA, and did everything right.
 Here's an example of what a debt collector should do:

 The Loan Servicer continues, “The name and address of your creditor are Education Bank, located at 742 Evergreen Terrace.
-You have a right to dispute the debt, but here's all the information we have available to verify that you do in fact owe them money and your payment is overdue."
+You have a right to dispute the debt.
+But, here's the information we have available to verify that you do owe them money and your payment is overdue."

-Here, you have been provided with identifying information regarding your creditor, and you've been advised of your right to dispute the validity of the debt.
+Here, you have been provided with identifying information regarding your creditor and advised of your right to dispute the validity of the debt.
 Still, you respond with disappointment because no one likes debt collectors, and certainly not ones coming after you for overdue debt.
-You reply sharply, “Please stop communicating with me ever again, okay?
-Thanks!
-Bye."
+You reply, “Please do not communicate with me ever again.
+Goodbye."

-That's it—that's where it's supposed to end if the debt collector doesn't want to get sued for harassment or abuse.
+That's where it's supposed to end if the debt collector doesn't want to get sued for harassment or abuse.
 At this point, the collection agency is allowed to sue you if they have validated the debt.
-However, they're usually only allowed to sue you in a court that is local to where you live or local to where you signed your loan agreement.
-On the other hand, if you were suing them, you may not be limited in the same way.
+But, they're usually only allowed to sue you in a court that is local to where you live or local to where you signed your loan agreement.
+Conversely, if you were suing them, you may not be limited in the same way.

-If your education loan company won't stop abusing you, rest assured that with the right legal representation, you'll have an attorney that won't stop fighting for you in return.
+If your education loan company won't stop abusing you, you have options.
+With the right legal representation, you'll have an attorney who won't stop fighting for you in return.

 As a bonus, an attorney can ask the court to give you up to $1,000 in statutory damages under the FDCPA.
 You can also recover any actual damages you suffered as a result of a collector's harassment, plus costs and attorney's fees.

 Be aware that if you want to sue under the FDCPA, you have only one year from the time of the offense.
-So make sure that you contact a consumer protection attorney promptly to get legal advice about your claim.
-Some lawyers may give you a free consultation.
+So, it's important that you contact a consumer protection attorney promptly to get legal advice about your claim.
+Some lawyers offer free consultations.

 Was this helpful?